 East Bay Regional Park District’s Interpretive and Recreation programs offer resources and services that are consistent with the District's mission and appeal to diverse ages, abilities, cultures and economic backgrounds.
-Our interpretive and outdoor recreation staff offer unique opportunities to explore the natural and cultural history of the East Bay and to participate in exciting recreational activities in our parks.

 To apply for an outreach program you can: